thenumbernine/lua_to_js/README.md

 - All LuaJIT types except threads, cdata, userdata.

 - Tables are being wrapped in a JS object so their metatable can be stored (without bumping into any fields in the table).
-	- Keys and values are stored as an array-of-pairs instead of JS key/values, because JS does not support all possible types of keys that Lua does (functions, objects, etc).
-I'll work on optimal implementations later, but for now the focus is correctness of behavior.
+	- Keys and values are stored in a Map, since those were clearly shimmed into JS to be as functional as Lua tables.

 - For-loops.
 Numeric `for ... = ...` loops work fine.
 Iterator-based `for ... in ...` loops are still in the works, and contingent upon multiple-return assignment.